Skip to main content

 These compound selectors apply different colors to the first and last rows of header groups, creating a gradient effect in multi-row column headers.

-Add JavaScript functions to the cellDecorators object.
-Each decorator is keyed by the column binding it targets.
+Add JavaScript functions to the cellDecorators section.
+Each decorator is keyed by the column it targets.
 The function receives an info object and uses jQuery’s toggleClass method to conditionally apply CSS classes.

 RPN Column Decorator